marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 Typically, a program uses different regions of memory for static objects, automatic objects, and dynamically allocated objects.
 Listing 12.15 illustrates this point.
 {: id="20201024175408-ymhf7rh"}

+{: id="20201024175423-dycon2c"}

+{: id="20201024180415-4auq0ra"}

+As you can see, static data, including string literals occupies one region, automatic data a second region, and dynamically allocated data a third region (often called a memory heap or free store).
+{: id="20201024180412-mk5qe75"}